 What Happens When You’re Praying for a Miracle and You Don’t Get It?

-by Sheri Yates
+Sheri Yates • 9 minutes

 Not a day goes by without many prayer needs.
 People are praying for a miracle in their finances, their homes, their relationships.
 But for some reason praying for miracles of healing can feel especially urgent—scary, even.
 We have regular opportunities to pray for the sick, but how should we pray?
 Why do we sometimes shrink back from asking for miraculous healing, even if we believe God is still able to work miracles today?